IBM/raksh/CONTRIBUTING.md

 ##### Fork and clone

-In this example, we configure a Git environment to contribute to this very `Community` repo.
+In this example, we configure a Git environment to contribute to this very `raksh` repo.
 We create a sample branch, incorporate reviewer feedback, and rebase our commits.

 1. Fork the [upstream repository](https://help.github.com/articles/cloning-a-repository):